 In fall 2018, restricted sections of AUx1 will be required of students in the International Accelerator Program (IAP).

 These A-F graded courses will be co-taught by an AUx Instructor and a Peer Facilitator and meet once per week.
 Readings and videos will be assigned through Blackboard as online homework, and students will be asked to complete short written assignments.
 The content will be covered in class discussions, as the students come together as a group to process the material, participate in classroom exercises, and explore new ways of thinking.

 The AUx Instructor and Peer Facilitator are there to help support students during their first year of college, both inside and outside of the classroom.
 They have been specially selected and trained to work with first-year students and are knowledgeable about the resources and opportunities available to them on the American University campus and in the greater Washington, DC area.

-For first-year students entering in fall 2018: Starting in academic year 2018-2019, incoming first-year students will be required to take AUx1 and AUx2 as part of the AU Core Curriculum.
+Starting in academic year 2018-2019, all incoming first-year students will be required to take AUx1 and AUx2 as part of the AU Core Curriculum.
 To receive credit for the courses, students must receive a C or higher in both courses.